andrelbarreto/Best-Day-Out/README.md

 # Project One: "Your Best Day Out" Event Tracker
 (draft) First Project for NU Coding Bootcamp

-This application will assist users with planning a day out by generating options for local events and food, as well as weather conditions.
+This application will assist users with planning a day out by generating options for local events and food, as well as weather conditions by date and location.
 Users will initiate search by choosing an event category, city/state, and date, which returns event, restaurant and weather api data based on those parameters.

 ![event tracker screenshot](/images/readme/best-day-out.jpg)